2.b) Newton's Second Law or Law of Force

 However, Einstein's Theory of Relativity still does not tell us what presents itself as mass or as energy.
 Therefore, the idea of countless experiments confirming this theory is a little farfetched.
 One thing is to achieve mathematically some results, and another one is to clarify the underlying physical reality.

-On the contrary, Global Mechanics explains force of gravity as an effect of tension of longitudinal curvature of the reticular structure of matter or global aether; do not confuse it with classic aether, or the new luminiferous aether.
+On the contrary, Global Mechanics explains force of gravity as an effect of tension of longitudinal curvature of the reticular structure of matter or Global Aether; do not confuse it with classical aether, or the new LUM Aether (Luminiferous, universal, and mobile).
 It also explains what electromagnetic energy consists of, and how mass forms; that is, it has unified gravity, energy, and mass.

 Of course, as we will later see, the same experimental results coincide with new alternative theory, and with Einstein's Relativistic Mechanics.
 Furthermore, Global Physics can explain other aspects derived from the non-existent of the typical relativistic singularities and compatibility between theory of the atom of Global Mechanics, Global Dynamics of normal human scale and Global Astrophysics.